sarsamurmu/reboost/README.md

 up correctly, it will work on browsers without the need for bundling.
 Here, Reboost does that for you - the serving part.
 So you can develop your app faster.

-**NOTE:** Reboost is only for use while developing, for production you've to bundle up your files by yourself using bundlers like Webpack, Rollup, etc.
+**NOTE:** Reboost only serves your scripts while developing, for production you've to bundle up your files by yourself using bundlers like Webpack, Rollup, etc.

 ## Quickstart